 The Iowa Association of Business and Industry (ABI) is the only business association in Iowa that advocates for companies of all sizes and industries.
-ABI membership is diverse, from Fortune 100 companies like Rockwell Collins and Deere & Company to small metal fabricators and financial service providers.
+ABI membership is diverse, from Fortune 100 companies like Collins Aerospace and Deere & Company to small metal fabricators and financial service providers.
 ABI is leading the state in building the best possible business climate.

 ABI members benefit from excellent programming, new business contacts, advocacy on business issues and cost savings on services your company needs.
 Membership in ABI will benefit your bottom line and likely bolster your prospect pipeline.